Daniel-Mietchen/datascience/cinema.md

 * [How learning German taught me the link between maths and poetry | Harry Baker | TEDxVienna](https://www.youtube.com/watch?v=_98m4Vod6_8)
 * [The most important language you will EVER learn | Poet Ali | TEDxOrangeCoast](https://www.youtube.com/watch?v=488ZBeaGo6s)
   - nice overview of non-linguistic ways of sharing experiences

+# About

+This file collects examples of talks, lectures and other forms of presentations that can be watched online.